akmiccom/English_grammar_in_use/English.md

     10. How long does it take to cross the Atlantic by ship?
     11. I don't remember what Anna was wearing at the party.
     12. Do you know whether Jack is home?
 Yes, I think so.
+11. Reported speech
+    1. I saw Eric a week ago.
+He said that he would call me, but he didn't.
+    2. Why did Tim go to bed so early?
+He said that he was tired.
+12. -ing and to ...
+    1. You shouldn't work so hard.
+    2. It's late.
+I have to go now.
+    3. Rachel dicided to sell her car.
+    4. I don't mind getting up early.
+    5. Do you like to get up (getting up) early?
+    6. Do you want me to lend you some money?
+    7. He's very funny.
+He makes me laugh.
+    8. Sofia went to the store to get some furit.
+13. Go, get, do, make, and have
+    1. The weather looks nice.
+I'm going swimming.
+    2. I'm sorry your mother is sick.
+I hope she gets better soon.
+    3. Kate got into the car and drove away.
+    4. Should I open the window?
+No, it's OK.
+I'll do it.
+    5. I'm sorry.
+I made a mistake.
+    6. Dis you have enough time to do everything you wanted to do?

 和訳をお願いします。間違いも指摘してください